Skip to main content

 • volunteer information about your family, especially partner/spouse/kids.
 It's illegal for interviewers to ask about these things and any references will make the interviewers uncomfortable.
 Put wrong, it can also sound manipulative.

-• talk for ten minutes straight, disregarding all efforts to interrupt you.
+• talk for ten minutes or longer, totally disregarding all efforts to interrupt you.

-Walk with confidence.
+Wherever you are – the Annual Meeting or the campus visit – walk with confidence.
 Speak with assurance.
 Don’t twiddle with pens and pencils.
-Get a good night’s sleep before your interview — this is what they invented Tylenol PM for — and keep up your blood sugar and accustomed caffeine level through the day.
-If you had a terrible mock interview, remember that it is almost always the worst, toughest, most embarrassing interview of all; the real thing involves people who want you to do well so that they can see you at your best.
+Get good sleep – this is what they invented Tylenol PM for – and keep up your blood sugar and accustomed caffeine level.

-The Annual Meeting is a chance to meet new colleagues and make new friends, and classicists are known for enjoying their social time.
+Both the Annual Meeting and the campus visit are chances to meet new colleagues and make new friends.
 Especially if you've been fueled by nervous energy throughout the day, be careful not to drink too much alcohol.
-Though it’s refreshing to change outfits for the evening parties, and academics are typically comfortable interacting with people who are dressed informally, have tattoos and a variety of hair styles and so forth, be aware that older people in particular may be flustered by encountering you in club-appropriate attire.
-Many academics hold more conservative ideas than they like to admit about class- and gender-appropriate behavior, and sorry to say, it is still the case that men’s outfits are usually ignored, but women in tiny t-shirts and tight jeans or low-cut dresses or lots of make-up risk being downgraded on intellect and competence.
-Though many of us (including me) find these retrograde attitudes irritating and constraining, they exist and they’re powerful, and they can harm your career prospects and possibly your ability to make friends among your peers.
-Keep it vanilla for these evenings.
+Academics typically dress informally, and many have tattoos and a variety of hair styles and so forth, but be aware that older academics in particular hold more conservative ideas than they like to admit about what they deem to be appropriate behavior.
+Sorry to say, it is still the case that men’s outfits are usually ignored, but women in low-cut dresses, very high heels, or even heavy make-up risk being downgraded on intellect and competence.
+Though many of us (including me) find these retrograde attitudes irritating and wrongheaded, they still persist and they’re powerful, and they can harm your career prospects.
+Keep this in mind as you pack.